Royal Leicestershire Regiment: Australian frontier wars

-The second documented massacre was the following year in late December 1832, on the neighbouring island of Minjerribah.
-Six members of the local Nunukul tribe were killed at the hands of Captain Clunie and the 17th Regiment in a reprisal attack for the alleged Aboriginal attack on a ship.
+During the early years of the Moreton Bay Penal Settlement in the colony of New South Wales, the regiment was involved in two reprisal attacks on Aboriginal Australians as part of the Australian frontier wars.
+On 1 July 1831, the settlement's commandant, Captain Clunie, led a detachment of the regiment on a raid against a Ngugi camp.
+Surrounding the camp at dawn, Clunie's detachment killed up to 20 Ngugi people.
+In December 1832, Clunie led another reprisal attack against the Nunukul on Stradbroke Island.
+Carried out in response to a Nunukul attack on a merchant ship, the second attack killed six members of the tribe.

-In the mid 1830s, the Gringai people who lived in the valleys and hills to the north of Newcastle, were at war with the European colonists.
+In the mid-1830s, the Gringai people who lived in the valleys and hills to the north of Newcastle, were at war with the European colonists.
 In 1835, in response to the murder of two shepherds, New South Wales governor Sir Richard Bourke ordered 50 soldiers from the 17th Regiment to proceed to the scene of the disturbance.
 This military operation was commanded by Major William Croker, and his directive from Bourke was to vigorously suppress the resistance.
 Croker's men returned after a month in the disputed area.